Faith in Action · Stewardship Guide

 The legal obligation to act in the best interest of the church’s finances.

-Note: Modern SRI argues that ignoring ESG risks (like climate change or lawsuits) is actually a failure of fiduciary duty.
+Modern SRI argues that ignoring ESG risks is actually a failure of fiduciary duty.

 The “Trade-off” Myth